Looking for Contractors Insurance in Brewster?

 - Contract liability: This covers you in a contract dispute.
 It is not always included in general liability coverage so verify that you carry this coverage with your insurer.

 The specific independent contractors liability insurance coverage you need will be unique to your business.
-By working with a knowledgeable agent, you can ensure that you don’t have critical gaps in coverage that could leave you exposed to expensive legal claims.
+By working with a knowledgeable agent, you can explore the insurance options that are available.

 Do you need a Business Owners policy?